Specialist psychology counselling

 How many sessions will I need to bring my child for?

-A typical course of care may be expected to run 4-8 sessions or more.
-Depending on your child’s referral, the length of care can be discussed with your psychologist at the first assessment session.
 It is best to navigate with your psychologist the appointment outline (weekly/fortnightly/monthly) and book appointments in advance where possible, for times that suit you, your child and the psychologist’s availability.

 What about my child schooling?
 I don’t want to bring my child during school hours.